WWF Superstars of Wrestling: Change in format

 Beginning September 22, 1996, Superstars left syndication and moved to pay TV channel USA Network to replace the recently cancelled WWF Action Zone, airing on Sunday mornings.
-The final Superstars episode with original matches was taped on February 26, 1997 in Berlin and aired on March 9.
+The final Superstars episode with original matches was taped on February 26, 1997, in Berlin and aired on March 9.
 After this, Superstars became solely a post-produced summary program and continued in that manner for the remainder of its run.
 This occurred simultaneously with the expansion of Monday Night Raw to two hours, and two months after the debut of another arena show, Shotgun Saturday Night.

-Under this repackaged format, WWF Superstars featured weekly summaries of Raw, Shotgun Challenge and later also SmackDown! after the premiere of that show, and (along with WWF LiveWire) were designed with younger viewers in mind.
+Under this repackaged format, WWF Superstars featured weekly summaries of Raw, Shotgun Saturday Night, and later also SmackDown! after the premiere of that show, and (along with WWF LiveWire) were designed with younger viewers in mind.
 International broadcasts of Superstars also featured full Shotgun Saturday Night matches and had different commentary.
 As of 2000, WWF Superstars was broadcasting internationally with several partner broadcasters including BSkyB (Britain), Premiere World (Germany), TVB (Hong Kong) and Canal+ (France).

 When the WWF moved its domestic cable TV contract to TNN (later known as Spike, now known as the Paramount Network) on October 1, 2000, Superstars moved with it, alongside sister programs Raw and LiveWire.
 WWF Superstars's final domestic broadcast was on August 19, 2001 (as with LiveWire), both replaced by a new Saturday night magazine show called WWF Excess.
 Superstars continued overseas per requirements with international broadcasters.
 In the UK, it continued until December 2002 when it was replaced by Heat in January 2003.

 Trademark infringement

 WWE abandoned the Superstars of Wrestling trademark when they changed the show's name to WWF Superstars in the early 1990s.
 Albert Patterson, a Wisconsin independent wrestling promoter, successfully trademarked the phrase in 1993.
 Although there has been litigation between the WWE and Patterson, WWE has not been able to settle with Patterson for the usage of "Superstars of Wrestling".
 Due to this issue, WWE blurs the Superstars of Wrestling banners when archival content is shown on the WWE Network.
+In April 2025, Patterson lost the rights to the trademark after the registrant did not renew the trademark.